 April 21-23: 5th Ave Arts Festival, Gainesville.
 Annual festival celebrating Earth Day, music, food and culture.
 Hosted by the Cultural Arts Coalition.
 Free, family friendly. culturalartscoalition.com

 The Panhandle (including Pensacola, Panama City Beach, Apalachicola and Destin)

-April 11-12: 32nd Annual Pensacola Jazz Fest, Pensacola.
-Smooth sounds from a variety of artists and bands are the order of the day during the 31st Annual Pensacola Jazz Fest at Seville Square on April 11-12.
-Admission is free.
-Seville Square is located at East Government Street and South Alcaniz Street. www.jazzpensacola.com
+April 1-2: Pensacola Jazz Fest, Pensacola.
+Smooth sounds from a variety of artists and bands are the order of the day during the 34th annual jazz fest in Seville Square.
+2017 headliners includee Greg Abate, Wayne Bergeron, Annie Sellick, Dimas Sanchez and Fusion Beat.
+Free.
+East Government Street and South Alcaniz Street. www.jazzpensacola.com

-April 22-26: Seabreeze Jazz Festival, Panama City Beach.
-This annual fest features the smooth sounds of contemporary jazz at Pier Park on April 22-26.
-The event, which typically attracts more than 20,000 fans, offers three days of jazz and a themed dinner cruise.
+April 19-23: Seabreeze Jazz Festival, Panama City Beach.
+This annual fest features the smooth sounds of contemporary jazz at Pier Park.
+The event, which typically attracts more than 20,000 fans, offers five days of jazz and a themed dinner cruise.
 Varied tickets and passes are available.
-One-day general admission seating is $100 per person.
+Ticket prices vary.
 For more information, visit www.seabreezejazzfestival.com.

-April 24-26: Interstate Mullet Toss and Gulf Coast's Greatest Beach Party, Pensacola.
+April 28-30: Interstate Mullet Toss and Gulf Coast's Greatest Beach Party, Pensacola.
 America's last great roadhouse can throw a party - and a fish - like nobody else.
 The is a silly event that raises serious money for local charities.
 Festivities take place at the Florabama Lounge & Oyster Bar.
 Participants can pay $15 to toss a 1-pound mullet across the state line from Alabama to Florida.
-Watching the event is free.
-For more information call 850-492-0611 or visit www.florabama.com.
+Watching the event is free. www.florabama.com.